 I am confident about this.
 I have read more than a hundred books on Tibetan Buddhism.
 I have attended teachings and retreats with dozens of teachers from many lineages.
 I have been an Aro apprentice since 1997.
 If something in the Aro gTér were wrong, I expect I would have found it by now.

-The doctrines of Aro are all mainstream.
-As far as I know, Aro does not have any type of practice that is not found elsewhere.
+The Aro gTér doctrines are all mainstream.
+As far as I know, it does not include any type of practice that is not found elsewhere.
 (I discuss this in more detail on a later page.)